-With a voice that can melt butter and frontman good looks to match, Jim Cuddy has had us singing a long for four decades.
-Here, the musician on what’s next on his playlist
+With a voice that can melt butter and frontman good looks to match, Jim Cuddy has had us singing along for four decades.
+To mark his 65th birthday (Dec.
+2), we revisit our 2019 cover profile and photoshoot with the Canadian music legend.

 It’s a rare celebrity interviewee who rolls up on his bike, waving at you.
 At a café patio near his home in Toronto’s Riverdale neighbourhood, a smiling Jim Cuddy smoothly hops off, locks his wheels and saunters over to talk, tall, lanky, friendly, with a few lonesome lines as the only facial evidence of his 63 years.